bggib11/bggib11/README.md

 - 👋 Hi, I’m @bggib11
 - 👀 I’m interested in ...idk yet 🤓
-- 🌱 I’m currently learning CCS + HTML
+- 🌱 I’m currently learning CSS + HTML
 - 💞️ I’m looking to collaborate on ...Also TBD!
 - 📫 How to reach me: bridgetgracegibbons@gmail.com